University of al-Qarawiyyin: Minaret

 The minaret was constructed in the 10th century under the sponsorship of the Umayyad caliph of Córdoba, Abd al-Rahman III.
 It overlooks the courtyard from the west.
 Along with the contemporary minaret of the Mosque of the Andalusians, it is the oldest preserved minaret in Morocco.
 It was constructed in local limestone of relatively poor quality and was covered in whitewash by the Marinids in the 13th century in order to protect it from deterioration.
 It has a square shaft and is topped by a dome, as well as a parapet from which the muezzin historically issued the call to prayer (adhan).
 The full structure is 26.75 meters tall.
 One feature of the minaret is the lower window on its southern facade, which is shaped like a "triple" horseshoe arch, elongated vertically, which is unique to this structure.
 On the minaret's southern side, just above the gallery of the courtyard, is the Dar al-Muwaqqit.

 Funerary annex (Jama' al-Gnaiz)

-A number of annexes are attached around the mosque, serving various functions.
-The northwestern edge of the building is occupied by latrines.
 Behind the southern qibla wall, to the west of the mihrab axis, is the Jama' al-Gnaiz, which served as a separate oratory reserved for funerary rites.
 This type of facility was not particularly common in the Islamic world but there are several examples in Fez, including at the Chrabliyine and Bab Guissa Mosques.
 It was kept separate from the main mosque to preserve the purity of the latter as a regular prayer space, which could be soiled by the presence of a dead body.
 This oratory dates back to the Almoravid period and also features embellishments such as a muqarnas cupola and a number of ornate archways in varying forms.
 Spoliated capitals from al-Andalus are also re-used here in the doorways leading from the prayer hall to the funerary annex and in the columns supporting the muqarnas cupola.